To enable all these features, please upgrade to the latest version of ExtraHop Reveal(x), 8.1.3.

 Critical Vulnerabilities, Hundreds of Millions of Devices Exposed

 You've probably heard about Ripple20, but why is it so significant and how will you know if your environment is affected?
 Ripple20 is a series of recent vulnerabilities discovered by JSOF in devices that contain the Treck networking stack.

 The Treck stack has been in use in embedded devices for more than twenty years.
 Hundreds of millions of devices in the industrial controls, networking, transportation, retail, oil and gas, medical, and other fields that use the Treck software are now known to be vulnerable to exploits.
-Those exploits can enable attackers to steal data or even execute code.
+ExtraHop research indicates that 35 percent of environments are vulnerable.
+These exploits can enable attackers to steal data or even execute code.

 Unfortunately, these devices can be hard to identify and even harder to patch.
 So what should you do if you have (or don't know if you have) Treck devices in your environment?
 The safest route might be to remove or replace some of these devices as often they are relatively inexpensive printers or other devices that may be aging out.

 That's not an easy task to be sure, and it requires an accurate inventory of affected devices.
 Scanning for these devices can impact your network and its performance.
 And what about the attackers who are in your systems scanning for these devices as well?
 Can you detect them?

 Our ExtraHop threat research team took a deep dive into Ripple20 and have outlined what you need to be looking for to detect this vulnerability.
 Let's step through how that works.

 Identifying Devices Vulnerable to Ripple20

 Finding vulnerable devices can be tricky.
 To demonstrate the process we'll use ExtraHop Reveal(x), our network detection and response solution, to identify vulnerable devices by analyzing their communications on the network.
 This is a passive method of discovery that does not require active scanning and will not impact the environment.